The Very Best Of: 25 Years 1987–2012

 The Very Best Of: 25 Years 1987–2012 is a 2013 greatest hits album by Scottish rock duo The Proclaimers.
-Released on 9 July 2013, the two-disc compilation included songs from every Proclaimers studio album up to that point.
+Released on 9 July 2013, the two-disc compilation included songs from every Proclaimers studio album up to that point since their 1987 debut album This Is the Story.
+The album has been certified Gold in the United Kingdom.

 Content

-Spanning two compact discs, the compilation included material from the nine Proclaimers' albums from 1987's This Is the Story to 2012's Like Comedy.
+Spanning two compact discs, the compilation included material from the nine Proclaimers' albums fromThis Is the Story (1987) to Like Comedy (2012), with the addition of a new song; "Not Cynical".

 Reception

 In a largely positive review, Timothy Monger of AllMusic remarked that fans "will thrill to the idea of having almost all of their favorites [...] together in one place".
 Stephen Unwin was more dismissive in the Daily Express, remarking that "their shtick is borderline cute but ultimately nothing more than a gimmick" and that while some songs, such as "Letter from America", were catchy, "the rest is just two guys who happened on a career based on not a lot".

 Track listing

 All tracks written by Craig Reid and Charles Reid, except where noted.